-Students in the College of Business & Economics may pursue a double major within the CBE according to college guidelines, which include the requirements of each of the majors and a minimum of 10 courses (30 credits) between the two combined majors.
+Students in the College of Business may pursue a double major within the college according to college guidelines, which include the requirements of each of the majors and a minimum of 10 courses (30 credits) between the two combined majors.
 Students must declare a single major prior to declaring a second major.
-Students planning to pursue more than one major within the CBE must meet a prerequisite GPA of 2.0 or higher.
+Students planning to pursue a second major within the College of Business must meet a prerequisite GPA of 2.0 or higher.

 Globalization and Diversity Requirements

 Each student must complete a minimum of 3 credits in Diversity and 3 credits in Globalization.
-These courses may simultaneously fulfill other CBE degree requirements.
+These courses may simultaneously fulfill other College of Business degree requirements.

 Electives (52-55 credits) - depending on major

 Students will earn 52-55 credits of electives.
-A minimum of 48 credits are to be taken outside the College of Business and Economics.
+A minimum of 48 credits are to be taken outside the College of Business.

 Students are required to take six (6) credits of humanities (HU), six (6) credits of social science (SS), and three (3) credits of science (NS) for a total of 15 credits of distribution requirements.
 Students should refer to the department in the catalog to determine which course offerings may be taken to satisfy these requirements.

-In the College of Business and Economics, the pass-fail option is available for elective courses only.
+In the College of Business, the pass-fail option is available for elective courses only.
 A student desiring Lehigh credit for a course taken at another institution must complete a transfer credit form and obtain approval from the appropriate Lehigh academic department in advance.

-The purpose of the business minor program is to enable non-CBE students to pursue a course of business studies which enables them to supplement their major studies and enhances their career options upon graduation.
-The overall learning objective of the program is to provide non-CBE students with the knowledge and skills with which to make more informed business decisions.
+The purpose of the business minor program is to enable non-business students to pursue a course of business studies which enables them to supplement their major studies and enhances their career options upon graduation.
+The overall learning objective of the program is to provide non-business students with the knowledge and skills with which to make more informed business decisions.

-Courses offered in the business minor program are not open to students currently in the CBE, nor may these classes count as substitutes for CBE core classes should a student later decide to transfer into the CBE.
+Courses offered in the business minor program are not open to students currently in the College of Business, nor may these classes count as substitutes for College of Business core classes should a student later decide to transfer into the College of Business.